 Research now shows that our skin produces and metabolises hormones and peptides that influence other elements of the human body.
 A 2017 study shows that body systems such us our brain chemistry and emotions can in fact be impacted by our skins health.
 Just like the gut flora, the impact of skin bacteria is more than skin deep, so let’s keep those little guys on your face healthy and in balance!

 Studies clearly demonstrate that topical prebiotic nutrition combined with probiotic lysates do provide measurable skin benefits.
 Maintaining the balanced skin microbiome is crucial for skin health and it is clear every skin type will benefit from reducing inflammation and improving barrier function.
 Prebiotic/Probiotic combination products should be an essential addition to all skin regimens.

-Check out Synergie Skin’s DERMIOTIC – my formulation of this important prebiotic/probiotic complex.
+Take a look at Synergie Skin’s Dermiotic – my formulation of this prebiotic/probiotic complex.

 Not sure what products are suitable for your skin type?
 Head to our Analyse Your Skin quiz to find your routine – your skin confidence begins here.